keystonejs/keystone/docs/api/hooks.md

   resolvedData,
   context,
   listKey,
-  fieldPath, // exists only for field hooks
+  fieldPath, // Field hooks only
 }) => {
   // Input resolution logic.
 Object returned is used in place of `resolvedData`. return resolvedData;